Skip to main content

 Dock bumper thickness is the second most important component besides placement of the bumpers.
 The determinant of bumper thickness is either the slope of dock approach or various obstructions protruding from the dock face.
 The typical projection for a dock bumper is 4.5”, this is intended for a dock with a level approach & no obstructions around the door way.
 Bumpers should always place the top of a trailer a minimum of 4” between the tallest trailers top and wall.
 For approaches sloping down towards the dock greater thicknesses are required.

 To measure your slope, attach a string to the floor of your dock and pace 50’ away following the approach of the trailer.
 Using a line level determine the line drop at 50’.
 Divide this number by 600 and you will have your percentage of slope.
 For every percent of slope figure 1” of additional projection on a standard 4.5” bumper projection.
-For example, a 5% slop requires a 10” bumper projection.
+For example, a 5% slope requires a 10” bumper projection.

 BUMPER INSTALLATION

-Install bumpers (Fig 10) 1" to 2" below dock level.
+Install bumpers (Fig 10) 1" to 1" to 2" below dock level.
 Use 3/4" or 5/8" lag bolts or sleeve anchors; minimum length 3" and use corresponding shield if required.
 Use 3/4" "J" bolts with a minimum length of 8" with 1 1/4" projection.

 For Open Docks